-- Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C. § 2000 et seq.), which prohibits discrimination on the basis of race, color, or national origin (note: as clarified by Exec.
-Order No. 13166, the applicant must take reasonable steps to ensure that limited English proficient (LEP) persons have meaningful access to the applicant's programs (see IMLS guidance at 68 Federal Register 17679, April 10, 2003)); - Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 701 et seq., including § 794), which prohibits discrimination on the basis of disability (note: IMLS applies the regulations in 45 C.F.R. part 1181 in determining compliance with Section 504 as it applies to recipients of Federal assistance); - 3.
-Title IX of the Education Amendments of 1972, as amended (20 U.S.C. §§ 1681- 1689), which prohibits discrimination on the basis of sex in education programs;
+- Title VI of the Civil Rights Act of 1964, as amended, 42 U.S.C. § 2000a et seq., which prohibits discrimination on the basis of race, color, or national origin (note: as clarified by Executive Order Number 13166, the applicant must take reasonable steps to ensure that persons with limited English proficiency (LEP) have meaningful access to the applicant's programs, see Institute of Museum and Library Servs.; Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons, 68 Fed.
+Reg.
+47099 (Aug.
+7, 2003)); - Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 701 et seq., including § 794, which prohibits discrimination on the basis of disability (note: IMLS applies the regulations in 45 C.F.R.
+Part 1181 in determining compliance with section 504 as it applies to recipients of federal assistance);